 Inositol is a small molecule structurally similar to glucose.
-Foods rich in inositol include whole grains, citrus fruits, and beans.
-It is a vitamin-like compound (pseudovitamin) that forms a compononent of cell membranes and is involved in cellular signalling.
+Inositol usually refers to myo-inositol, which is a vitamin-like compound (pseudovitamin) that forms a component of cell membranes and is involved in cellular signaling.
 There are nine different inositol stereoisomers of which myo-inositol is the most common and most well-understood form.

 There are limited robust scientific studies looking at the effect of inositol on cognition in normal people.
 It is an area with huge potential for research.

 A 2001 study observed the effects of an energy drink blend (1 g taurine, 600 mg glucuronolactone, 80 mg caffeine, 5.25 mg glucose, 21.5 mg sucrose, 50 mg inositol, 20 mg niacin, 5 mg vitamin B6, 5 mg vitamin B5, 1.5 mg vitamin B2 and 0.005 mg vitamin B12) on mood, memory and information processing.
 It found no signficant effect on short-term memory (as measured by the delayed word recall task), but there were positive effects on mood and attention1.

 One study in 2001 observed the effects of an energy drink blend (1 g taurine, 600 mg glucuronolactone, 80 mg caffeine, 5.25 mg glucose, 21.5 mg sucrose, 50 mg inositol, 20 mg niacin, 5 mg vitamin B6, 5 mg vitamin B5, 1.5 mg vitamin B2 and 0.005 mg vitamin B12) on mood, memory and information processing found that there was a significant effect of inositol on mood as measured by the Bond-Lader scale.
 The participants that took the energy drink blend reported values on the Bond-Lader scales that were skewed towards the positive attitudes1.